The New Seekers: Mainstream success

 Over the next year, the group released a number of singles to little recognition, but it was in June 1971 that they released their breakthrough hit, "Never Ending Song of Love" (the first of many hit songs to be produced by David Mackay, and a cover of the American hit by Delaney & Bonnie).
-The song became a big hit in the UK, spending five weeks at No. 2 in the singles chart and was one of the biggest selling singles of the year.
+The song became a big hit in the UK, spending five weeks at No. 2 in the UK Singles Chart, and was one of the biggest selling singles of the year.
 This was their last single released on the Philips Records label.
 The huge success of this single was mildly ironic in that prior to the single's release, the group were dropped by Philips and had signed with Polydor Records.
 Their first single for Polydor was "Good Old Fashioned Music", which they promoted on television (including an appearance on Top Of The Pops), but it failed to chart.
 Towards the end of 1971, the group recorded an adaptation of the Coca-Cola jingle, "I'd Like to Buy the World a Coke", which had gained much interest.
 Reworked as "I'd Like to Teach the World to Sing", the song became a worldwide success.
 It made No. 1 in the UK for four weeks and sold just under a million copies.
 In the US, the song was also a hit, reaching No. 7, and in Canada it reached No. 3.
 It became a No. 1 hit in many other countries and is the most recognised song by the group.

 The group were chosen to represent the United Kingdom in the 1972 Eurovision Song Contest.
 They entered with the song "Beg, Steal or Borrow", which was chosen by viewers of BBC1's It's Cliff Richard! show from six shortlisted songs performed by the group on a weekly basis.
 They went on to finish in second place at the Eurovision final in Edinburgh, where the group received the biggest cheer of the night from the partisan audience.
 The song was a No. 2 hit in the UK and sold well in Europe.
-Around this time, they also charted highly with their most successful album, We'd Like to Teach the World to Sing, which reached No. 2.
+Around this time, they also charted highly with their most successful album, We'd Like to Teach the World to Sing, which reached No. 2 in the UK Albums Chart.
 Another top five hit came with the next single, "Circles" in mid 1972.
 At the end of the year, the group took part in the BBC's anniversary TV show Fifty Years Of Music.